- Types of Support Groups for Families of Drug or Alcohol Addicts

 SHARC Sibling Support Program: The SHARC Sibling Support Program is an Australian program that formally acknowledges that siblings were previously all but invisible to alcoholism and drug addiction support services around the country.
 The purpose of the Sibling Support Program is to address the unique needs of siblings of addicted loved ones by offering online support, shared stories, videos, fact sheets, and toolkits specifically for siblings of alcoholics and addicted persons—which are available to siblings anywhere (not just in Australia).

 Al-Anon for Siblings: Al-Anon understands that it can be painful and traumatic to watch a brother or sister suffer from alcoholism.
 They provide siblings access to stories written by other siblings of addicted loved ones as a means of peer support and insight.
 Depending on your location, they may have face-to-face support programs available in your area as well.

-Resources for Parents Struggling with a Child’s Addiction
+Support Groups for Parents Struggling with a Child’s Addiction

 Watching a child suffer through addiction can be incredibly painful for any parent.
 Parents are natural protectors who are biologically wired to help their offspring and protect them from harm.
 It is no surprise that many parents with good intentions end up enabling their child’s addictive behaviors when what they truly want is to simply end their child’s pain and suffering.

 There are many resources and support programs available across the country for parents of addicted children including: